3D-e-Chem/knime-molviewer/README.md

 1. Create a new KNIME workflow.
 2. Find node in Node navigator panel under Community Nodes > 3D-e-Chem > Molviewer.
 3. Drag node to workflow canvas.
+4. Give molviewer nodes Proteins, Ligands and/or Pharmacophores as input.
+5. Open the view of the molviewer node, this will launch a web browser with the molecules visualized.
+6. In web browser you can
+  * Rotate/translate/zoom molecules with mouse
+  * Toggle which molecules are visible
+  * Transmit visible molecules as HiLite selection back to KNIME or do the reverse from KNIME to molviewer
+  * and more

 See example workflow in `examples/` directory.